 - a.
 Wherever possible, visits to schools should be pre-arranged - b.
 All visitors must report to reception first and not enter a school via any other entrance - c.
 At reception, all visitors should explain the purpose of their visit and who has invited them. - d.
 All Local Authority staff should show their photo ID card. - e.
-All visitors will be asked to sign the visitors' record book.
-If the visitor is part of a large group of visitors a separate register may be utilised - f.
-A visitor's badge should be worn and displayed prominently. - g.
+All visitors will be asked to sign in and to read and accept the school's Safeguarding procedures before being admitted into the main school. - f.
+A visitor's badge/lanyard should be worn and displayed prominently. - g.
 Visitors should wait in the reception area until they are met by an appropriate member of staff to be escorted to their destination. - h.
 All visitors should be accompanied by a member of staff.
 Visitors should not be alone with pupils/children unless this is a legitimate part of their role for example a social worker seeing a child and the relevant school has assured itself that the visitor has had the appropriate DBS check (or the visitor's employers have confirmed that their staff have appropriate checks).

-- i.
 On departing the school, visitors should leave via reception, sign out of the building, return their visitor badge and be seen to leave the premises.
-School reception staff should check the 'in out' records regularly to monitor compliance with these procedures. - j.
+School reception staff should check the 'in - out' records regularly to monitor compliance with these procedures.

+j.
 The Head Teacher or designated safeguarding lead (DSL) along with the nominated Safeguarding Governor should also monitor compliance with the agreed specified visitor's procedures.
-Should any shortfalls be found these should be addressed as a matter of urgency, to ensure children and visitors to the schools are kept safe. - j.
+Should any shortfalls be found these should be addressed as a matter of urgency, to ensure children and visitors to the schools are kept safe.

+j.
 All EMET staff, including Trustees, who are wearing their EMET photo ID are not required to wear a visitor's badge nor sign in, unless this is required for a school's fire procedures.